ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 const result = await claim.getStatus(url);

 ````
-If the claim is attested and the issuer is right, the returned result will true.
+If the claim is attested and the issuer is correct, the returned result will be true.